MLIR 23.0.0git

 144 if (auto regionInterface = dyn_cast<RegionBranchOpInterface>(op)) {

-151 // Wire the entry region's successor arguments with the initial
+145 // Wire the successor operands with the successor inputs.

 157